baadi99/baadi99/README.md

 ## 🚀 About Me

-   I'm Mohcine, a software engineering student, passionate about web technologies and AI.
+   I am Mohcine, a software engineering student, passionate about web technologies and AI.
 In addition to programming, I like learning new things, surfing the internet, watching videos, and reading books (mostly books on programming and self development).